 Watertown, MA 02471

-International students whose native language is not English are required to submit TOEFL or IELTS scores.
-This requirement is waived for applicants who have completed 30 consecutive credits at the university level, where English was the language of instruction, or those who have passed the USMLEs.
+English Proficiency: International students whose native language is not English must submit TOEFL or IELTS scores.
 Test scores must be less than two years old.
+This requirement is waived for applicants who have completed 30 consecutive credits at the university level, where English was the language of instruction, or for those who passed Step 1 of the USMLEs.

-TOEFL: When registering for the test, please request that your score be sent to BiomedCAS, institution code 5815.
+TOEFL: When registering for the test, please request that your score be sent to BiomedCAS, institution code B765.
 The minimum score is 80.

 IELTS: When registering for the test, please request that your score be sent to the University of Miami, institution code 4862.
 The minimum score is 6.5.